biru-dash/Wendy-hackathon/docs/hackathon_agenda.md

 1. In ADK Web, select `marketing_orchestrator` from the agent dropdown
 2. Run the **full goal query** (this is what the orchestrator is designed for):
    - **Query**: "Develop three innovative offers to increase breakfast traffic among Gen Z customers during Q1 (January-March) breakfast hours (6am-11am)"
-3. Observe the trace showing the full 3-step workflow:
+3. Observe the trace showing the full 4-step workflow:
    - **Step 1**: Watch Market Trends Analyst execute first - notice it breaks down the query to focus on market research aspects
-   - **Step 2**: See Customer Insights run - notice how it focuses on customer data analysis aspects (parallel sub-agents)
+  - **Step 2**: See Customer Insights run - notice how it focuses on customer data analysis aspects (behavioral metrics)
+  - **Step 3**: Watch Competitor Intelligence surface whitespace opportunities from rival campaigns
-   - **Step 3**: Watch Offer Design receive all inputs (trends + insights) and generate final output
+  - **Step 4**: Watch Offer Design receive all inputs (trends + insights + competitor gaps) and generate final output
 4. Analyze events to see data transformation at each step:
    - Market Trends outputs → become inputs for Offer Design
+  - Customer Insights outputs → flow into Competitor Intelligence context
-   - Customer Insights outputs → become inputs for Offer Design
+  - Competitor Intelligence outputs → feed Offer Design alongside trends and customer metrics
   - Offer Design combines everything → final prioritized offers
 5. Notice how the orchestrator automatically:
    - Breaks down the high-level query into appropriate sub-queries for each agent
    - Passes outputs from one agent as inputs to the next